motla/vue-serial/README.md

 // This will watch for incoming data serial.addEventListener("read", ({ value }) => { console.log("bytes read:", value); });

-// This will watch for CTS input signals change (startSignalsPolling must be called after the connect function) watch(() => serial.clearToSend, (value) => { console.log("CTS signal:", value); });
+// This will watch for CTS input signal changes (startSignalsPolling must have been called) watch(() => serial.clearToSend, (value) => { console.log("CTS signal:", value); });

 </script>